seranovic/semester1/README.md

 ## Send/Retrieve Data

-You have to clone this repository via i42.
+You have to clone this repository and transfer data via i42/i43.

 Use rsync from your local machine to copy files to/from the server:
 ```